TurboVega/image2agon/README.md

 V1.0 - initial upload<br>

-NOTE: The "prepsample.sh" script in the "samples" subdirectory has been renamed to "prepsample_linux.sh", and a new "prepsample_windows.sh" script has been added.
+NOTE: The "prepsample.sh" script in the "samples" subdirectory has been renamed to "prepsample_linux.sh", and a new "prepsample_windows.bat" script has been added.
 The "prepsample_linux.sh" should work on a Mac, as well.

 This program converts PNG file data into binary data for use on the